 While the judges are still out on the health debate about whether on not coffee is good for us we can still worry about the question “how much electricity does a coffee machine use”!
 We know a kettle uses up loads of electricity, but how does this compare with a coffee machine.
 What about the difference between Espresso coffee and Filter coffee; is one cheaper than the other?
 To answer these and many other related questions the MeanyGoat has just carried out a series of tests using an Energy Meter so that we have the real facts to examine.
 Read on to find out the intriguing answer!

 There are quite a few ways to make coffee but the standard ones are as follows:

-Coffee Percolator: Similar to the filter method but without the filter.
+- Coffee Percolator: Similar to the filter method but without the filter.
 Water is recirculated through the grounds until it nearly reaches boiling point.
-This method has fallen out of fashoin in recent years since it runs at a higher temperatures and can over-brew the coffee
+This method has fallen out of fashion in recent years since it runs at a higher temperatures and can over-brew the coffee

 In our tests we will check out boiling water with a kettle, using a filter machine and using an espresso machine.
 Once we have run the tests we will be able to determine how much electricity does a coffee machine use.
 Those horrible capsule things were not tested since they are just a waste of money and work out way more expensive than making coffee by another method.